getreu/tp-note/docs/source/tpnote--manual.md

 Please refer to [Tp-Note's man-page] to learn how to register a file extension with a particular markup renderer or to learn how to change the HTML-template that renders the note's content.

+### Change the default markup language

+* Your preferred markup language is not *Markdown*, but ReStructuredText*, *Asciidoc*, *T2t*, *Textile*, *Wiki* or *Mediawiki*?
+Change it!

+  _Tp-Note_'s core function is a template system and as such it is markup language agnostic.
+The default templates largely abstain from markup specific code, which makes it easy to switch the default new note's markup language.
+Please refer to [Tp-Note's man-page] to learn how to change its templates in the configuration file.

+  In addition, _Tp-Note_ comes with a build in note viewer which is optional and independent from its core functionality.
+When _Tp-Note_ opens a note file, it detects the markup language through the note file extension and launches the associated builtin markup renderer.
+The whole process can be customized in _Tp-Note_'s configuration file.
+Please refer to [Tp-Note's man-page] for details.